TrapCyber/Ngk.rdp/README.md

 # RDE
-# Reverse Windows RDP for GitHub Actions
+# Reverse Windows RDsP for GitHub Actions
 Enable RDP access on GitHub Actions VMs for general use.

 ## Usage